Kwame Nkrumah: Education

 In 1961, Nkrumah laid the first stones in the foundation of the Kwame Nkrumah Ideological Institute created to train Ghanaian civil servants as well as promote Pan-Africanism.
 In 1964, all students entering college in Ghana were required to attend a two-week "ideological orientation" at the institute.
 Nkrumah remarked that "trainees should be made to realize the party's ideology is religion, and should be practiced faithfully and fervently."

 In 1964, Nkrumah brought forth the Seven Year Development Plan for National Reconstruction and Development, which identified education as a key source of development and called for the expansion of secondary technical schools.
 Secondary education would also include "in-service training programmes".
 As Nkrumah told Parliament: "Employers, both public and private, will be expected to make a far greater contribution to labour training through individual factory and farm schools, industry-wide training schemes, day release, payment for attendance at short courses and evening classes."
-This training would be indirectly subsidized with tax credits and import allocations.
+This training would be indirectly subsidised with tax credits and import allocations.

 In 1952, the Artisan Trading Scheme, arranged with the Colonial Office and UK Ministry of Labour, provided for a few experts in every field to travel to Britain for technical education.
 Kumasi Technical Institute was founded in 1956.
 In September 1960, it added the Technical Teacher Training Centre.
 In 1961, the CPP passed the Apprentice Act, which created a general Apprenticeship Board along with committees for each industry.